GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (184) .md

 **At Higher Tiers**: Each tier beyond minimum can increase the range by 3 yards or the length of the fan by 1 yard.

 **Critical Failure**: You throw the mote but it bounces and returns to you, inflicting a fire attack against you with a +1 bonus for the purpose of inflicting a critical hit per tier of the spell.
 A critical hit against you is treated as both a fire and a radiant critical hit.

+#### Burning Spores

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Effect**: You release a cloud of spores in a 7 yard semifan, mikrofan, or fan (your choice).
+At the end of the following rounds, anything covered in the spores or within 1 foot of them is subject to a fire attack as the spores burst open with flame.
+For 2 phases folowing that, at the end of the phase, an additional fire attack is inflicted against anything covered by the spores as they continue burning.

+The user must succeed a [Rflx] save equal to the spellcheck's difficulty or also be affected.
+This is ignored if the spell check is a critical success.

+**At Higher Tiers**: For each tier beyond minimum, you may choose increase the range by 1 yard or the duration the spores burn by 1 phase.

+**Critical Failure**: You somehow manage to cover yourself in spores instead and receive a fire attack at the end of each phase for a number of phases equal to the spell's tier.
+These spores can still burn you in water or similar fluids.

 ### C (11